sftcd/happykey/README.md

 ## Recent Changes

+- 20211127: minor tweak as I documented things to prepare a PR for OpenSSL.

 - 20211104: Added ``hpke_setlibctx()`` API to allow caller to set a new default ``OSSL_LIB_CTX`` - that's needed for the OpenSSL ``make test`` target that makes use of such.